-But to consistently put decent sized gills from ice up to ice out you have to be able to vary your tactics.
-Time of year, water temperature as well as amount of oxygen will determine the temperament of the fish themselves.
+But to consistently put decent-sized gills from ice up to ice out you have to be able to vary your tactics.
+Time of year, water temperature, as well as the amount of oxygen, will determine the temperament of the fish themselves.

 Lakes can change significantly in as little as 2 weeks.
 What it looked like then may not be what it looks like now.
 If there are a lot of dead weeds down there that means decomposition is occurring and using up oxygen.
 If there are fish they will be a bit on the slow side.

 The greener it is, the more oxygen around and that should translate into more aggressive fish.
 If I am using my Vexilar as well and I notice fish coming to the bait and just holding at the depth I try a variety of different proven tactics that work.

 I typically like to start my day with some sort of teardrop jig tipped with a wax worm.
 I slowly work it down the water column to find the active fish, stopping about every six inches and bouncing it to attract gills.

 There are a few times when once I get a fish marked that I will slowly raise it to entice a bit.
 Gills for the most part do not like the rise like perch or crappies and prefer the drop and sit.
 Sometimes it takes a while for the fish to decide to bite so holding steady is a key.